Tinystep1/cmfive-docs/_tutorials/help_module/cmfive-core-setup.md

 Now you'll be able to use the cmfive-core in your Git application.

-For live/production deployment it is expected cmfive will refuse TLS1.0&1.1 connections, for improved security.
+<b>Please Note:</b> For live/production deployment it is expected cmfive will refuse TLS1.0&1.1 connections, for improved security.
 This may not be the case, with default setup of your web server.
 But be aware, making a change may affect very old browers' ability to connect to cmfive.